shengchenyang/AyugeSpiderTools/README_en.rst

 3. You have complex storage requirements for (media) resource fields in your item!
 Or do \
    you need support for other types of object cloud storage?
 How can I implement this easily?

-   1. If you are familiar with this project and the Poetry packaging and building process, \
+   1. If you are familiar with this project and the uv packaging and building process, \
       it is recommended to add the required functionality following the project's example \
       style, then build and install it yourself.
 This approach ensures ease of use for \
       future requirements.